Frequently Asked Questions

 What happens to my camp registration fees if camp closes due to a COVID-19 direct or possible exposure?

 If camps are cancelled due to a COVID-19 camp direct exposure, potential exposure and/or for contact tracing reasons, impacted customers will receive a prorated refund or camp credit.
 For example, if a five day camp like Pure Sports is cancelled due to a direct COVID exposure on Wednesday, customers will be refunded or credited for Thursday and Friday.
-More about customer refund, credit and cancellation options are lined here.
+More about customer refund, credit and cancellation options are outlined here.

 In the event of positive COVID case or close contact COVID-19 exposure, what should the person do?